Level/levelup/README.md

 TODO
 ----

-* Filter streams, e.g.: KeyReadStream, ValueReadStream
-* *Windows support, maybe*
+* Windows support (see [issue #5](https://github.com/rvagg/node-levelup/issues/5) if you would like to help)
 * Benchmarks

 Licence & copyright
 -------------------

-LevelUP is Copyright (c) 2012 Rod Vagg <[@rvagg](https://twitter.com/rvagg)> and licenced under the MIT licence.
+LevelUP is Copyright (c) 2012 Rod Vagg [@rvagg](https://twitter.com/rvagg) and licenced under the MIT licence.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.

 LevelUP builds on the excellent work of the LevelDB and Snappy teams from Google and additional contributors.
 LevelDB and Snappy are both issued under the [New BSD Licence](http://opensource.org/licenses/BSD-3-Clause).